SIR-2025/sir-project-group-6/README.md

 * Installs all required Python packages
 * Downloads or initializes the gesture model for `GestureAPI`

+> After this step, follow the instructions in step 2.3 for placing your dialogflow and API keys in the right location.
+Also edit the values labeled with TODO in oli-4/main.py to the values from your dialogflow setup.

-> After this step, the environment is ready to run.
+> Now the environment is ready to run.

 ---